-Enter reason code H if you received both a Form W-2 and a Form 1099-MISC from the firm and the amount on the Form 1099-MISC should have been included as wages on Form W-2 as an amount you received for services you provided as an employee.
+Enter reason code H if you received both a Form W-2 and a Form 1099-MISC and/or 1099-NEC from the firm and the amount on the Form 1099-MISC and/or 1099-NEC should have been included as wages on Form W-2 as an amount you received for services you provided as an employee.
 If reason code H applies to your situation, don't file Form SS-8.
-Examples of amounts that are sometimes erroneously included on Form 1099-MISC that should be reported as wages on Form W-2 include employee bonuses, awards, travel expense reimbursements not paid under an accountable plan, scholarships, and signing bonuses.
-Generally, amounts paid by an employer to an employee aren't reported on Form 1099-MISC.
-Form 1099-MISC is used for reporting nonemployee compensation, rents, royalties, and certain other payments.
+Examples of amounts that are sometimes erroneously included on Form 1099-MISC and/or 1099-NEC that should be reported as wages on Form W-2 include employee bonuses, awards, travel expense reimbursements not paid under an accountable plan, scholarships, and signing bonuses.
+Generally, amounts paid by an employer to an employee aren't reported on Form 1099-MISC and/or 1099-NEC.
+Form 1099-MISC and/or 1099-NEC is used for reporting nonemployee compensation, rents, royalties, and certain other payments.

 If you enter reason code G, you or the firm that paid you may be contacted for additional information.
 Use of this reason code isn't a guarantee that the IRS will agree with your worker status determination.
+If the

-If the IRS doesn't agree that you are an employee, you may be billed for the additional tax, penalties, and interest resulting from the change to your worker status.
+IRS doesn't agree that you are an employee, you may be billed for the additional tax, penalties, and interest resulting from the change to your worker status.